 As a result, the significant disparity in arrests for this offense may indicate a racial disparity in traffic stops—which, in turn, could arise from discriminatory decisions by officers.

-Unfortunately, we can’t assess whether such a relationship exists because MPD has refused to track crucial information or make the information it does collect meaningfully accessible.
+Unfortunately, we can’t assess whether such a relationship exists because MPD has dragged its feet tracking crucial data about police stops and making the information it does collect meaningfully accessible.

 Large Numbers of Arrests for Nonviolent and Minor Offenses

 Arrests for nonviolent offenses constituted a significant share of the overall arrest total for 2013–17.
 Indeed, of the five offense categories that generated the most arrests, four—release violations, traffic violations, narcotics, and theft—primarily cover nonviolent forms of misconduct.
 The chart below, which shows the average yearly arrests for the most common offense categories, illustrates this point.